'I would like to work as an astronomy researcher overseas in various observatories...'

 Outside of UC, Rosemary also works part-time with Stats NZ as part of the International Travel Migration team processing departure and arrival data.
 This role is a great way to practice statistical analysis and application in the workplace outside of lectures.

 She advises other students in Physics and Astronomy study to persevere with their learning for their interests to be fully realised.

 ‘People don’t understand physics in a day - it takes months of exposing yourself to different concepts in order to really start to understand how it all works and that takes determination and commitment.’

-A career travelling the world researching the universe would be ideal after she finishes at UC.
+A career travelling the world and gaining a PhD researching the universe would be ideal after she finishes at UC.

 ‘I would like to work as an astronomy researcher overseas in various observatories, in places such as America, Chile, Hawaii, and Europe.
 Otherwise I would like to be a physics researcher or be in a job that uses physics in an unusual way, and maybe eventually a teacher.’